hudson-and-thames/mlfinlab/docs/source/implementations/onc.rst

    :scale: 100 %
    :align: center

-In the base clustering stage first the distances between the elements are calculated, then the algorithm iterates through a set of possible number of clusters :math:`N` times to find the best clustering from :math:`N` random allocations of K-means.
-For each iteration, a clustering result is evaluated using t-statistic of the silhouette scores.
+In the base clustering stage first, the distances between the elements are calculated, then the algorithm iterates through a set of possible number of clusters :math:`N` times to find the best clustering from :math:`N` runs of K-means for every possible number of clusters.
+For each iteration, a clustering result is evaluated using the t-statistic of the silhouette scores.

 The clustering result with the best t-statistic is picked, the correlation matrix is reordered so that clustered elements are positioned close to each other.